 Getting to your destination (plane, bus or train tickets, insurance and so on) will also be more expensive in most cases.

 We chose the train until our son got older because he gets to travel for free… but there are places where a train can’t get you.
 So prepare for some extra costs and book in advance.

 In all areas, actually, if you really do your homework and research, you can still get amazing deals and cut the costs a lot.

-For example, when we went in Budapest last year, we booked well in advance and stayed in an awesome 2 bedroom apartment in the heart of the city for one month.
+For example, when we went in Budapest back in 2016, we booked well in advance and stayed in an awesome 2 bedroom apartment in the heart of the city for one month.